komaleswarreddy/cse/README.md

 ### For Students

-1. Enter your assigned 4-digit code in the login screen (codes start from 1001)
+1. Enter your assigned 6-digit code in the login screen
 2. Browse through the different categories on your dashboard
 3. Select one nominee for each category by clicking on their name
 4. Your votes are automatically saved and can be changed at any time